World War Z: Plot

 North Korea remains quarantined as its entire population mysteriously vanished at the beginning of the pandemic, presumed to have fled into vast underground fallout shelters while remaining ignorant to the end of the zombie threat; fears that the population is now zombified have so far prevented reunification with South Korea.
-Cuba, influenced by a tide of American refugees, has become a capitalist democracy with the world's largest GDP.
-Tibet has become independent from China and hosts Lhasa as the world's most populous city, while China has democratized following a civil war that deposed the CCP.
-Several new, unnamed countries have emerged due to wartime governments expelling convicts into infested zones, with many of these criminals surviving and going on to establish their own independent "fiefdoms".
+Cuba, influenced by a tide of American refugees, has become a capitalist democracy following multiple riots and Fidel Castro relinquishing his power, now boasting the world's largest GDP.
+Tibet has gained independence from China and hosts Lhasa as the world's most populous city, while China has democratized following the loss of a large percentage of its population, followed by a civil war that deposed the CCP.
+Several new and unnamed countries have emerged due to wartime governments expelling convicts into infested zones, with many of these criminals surviving and going on to establish their own independent "fiefdoms".

-The overall quality of human life has diminished, including shorter life expectancies, limited access to running water and electricity, and the resurgence of diseases like the Spanish flu.
+The overall quality of human life has diminished, including shorter life expectancies, limited access to running water and electricity, and the resurgence of illnesses such as the Spanish flu.
 Many animals have gone extinct due to overhunting, pollution, or being killed by the undead.
-Fossil fuels are scarce, with petroleum from the Middle East becoming practically nonexistent after Saudi Arabia destroyed its oil reserves for unknown reasons during the war; sailboats have returned as the most common nautical vessels.
+Fossil fuels are scarce, with petroleum from the Middle East becoming practically non-existent after Saudi Arabia destroyed its oil reserves for unknown reasons during the war; sailboats have returned as the most common nautical vessels.
 Nevertheless, the majority of those who have survived have hope for the future, knowing that humanity faced the brink of extinction and won.

 Development

 Brooks designed World War Z to follow the "laws" set up in his earlier work, The Zombie Survival Guide (2003), and explained that the guide may exist in the novel's fictional universe.
 The zombies of The Zombie Survival Guide are human corpses reanimated by an incurable virus with a one hundred percent infection and mortality rate.
 They are devoid of intelligence, desire solely to consume living flesh, both human and animal, and cannot be killed unless the brain is destroyed.
 The blood of the undead has coagulated, causing it to appear as a black, sludge-like substance.

 Decomposition will eventually destroy a zombie, but this process takes longer than for an uninfected body and can be slowed even further by cold weather.
-Zombies are also somehow capable of functioning after being unfrozen, and are unaffected by the extreme pressures on the ocean floor.
-Although zombies do not tire and are as strong as the humans they infect (though they appear to be slightly stronger due to lack of normal restraint), they are slow-moving and incapable of planning or cooperation in their attacks, though zombies can hear and are attracted by the moans of other zombies, potentially creating a "chain swarm".
+Zombies are also somehow capable of functioning after thawing, and are unaffected by the extreme pressures of the ocean floor.
+Although zombies do not tire and are as strong as the humans they infect (though they appear to be slightly stronger due to lack of normal restraint), they are slow in their movement and incapable of planning or cooperation in their attacks, though zombies can hear and are attracted by the moans of other zombies, potentially creating a "chain swarm".